-THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8 (A) OF THE SECURITIES ACT OF 1933, AS AMENDED, OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8 (A), MAY DETERMINE.
+THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(A) OF THE SECURITIES ACT OF 1933, AS AMENDED, OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(A), MAY DETERMINE.

-GUESS ?, INC.

-CROSS-REFERENCE SHEET

-PURSUANT TO ITEM 501(B) OF REGULATION S-K
+GUESS ?, INC. CROSS REFERENCE SHEET PURSUANT TO ITEM 501(B) OF REGULATION S-K

-NUMBER ITEM LOCATION IN PROSPECTUS 1.
-Forepart of the Registration Statement and Outside Ι. Front Cover Page of Prospectus Facing Page; Cross-Reference Sheet; Outside Front Cover Page of Prospectus 2.
-Inside Front and Outside Back Cover Pages of Prospectus Inside Front Cover Page of Prospectus; Additional Information; Table of Contents; Outside Back Cover Page of Prospectus 3.
-Summary Information, Risk Factors and Ratio of Earnings to Fixed Charges Prospectus Summary; Risk Factors 4.
+ITEM NUMBER ITEM LOCATION IN PROSPECTUS 1.
+Forepart of the Registration Statement and Outside Front Cover Page of Prospectus Facing Page; Cross-Reference Sheet; Outside Front Cover Page of Prospectus 2.
+Inside Front and Outside Back Cover Pages of cover rage or riospectus Inside Front Cover Page of Prospectus; Additional Information; Table of Contents; Outside Back Cover Page of Prospectus 3.
+Summary Information, Risk Factors and Ratio of Earnings to Fixed Charges Prospectus Summary; Risk Factors; Selected Financial Data 4.
 Use of Proceeds Prospectus Summary; Use of Proceeds 5.
 Determination of Offering Price Underwriting 6.
 Dilution Dilution 7.
 Selling Security Holders Not Applicable 8.
 Plan of Distribution Outside Front Cover Page of Prospectus; Underwriting 9.
-Description of Securities to Be Registered Outside Front Cover Page of Prospectus; Prospectus Summary; Description of Capital Stock 10.
+Description of Securities to be Registered Outside Front Cover Page of Prospectus; Prospectus Summary; Description of Capital Stock 10.
 Interests of Named Experts and Counsel Not Applicable 11.
-Information with Respect to Registrant Prospectus Summary; Risk Factors; Company History, the Reorganization and Prior S Corporation Status; Dividend Policy; Capitalization; Selected Financial Data; Selected Pro Forma Financial Data; Management's Discussion and Analysis of Financial Condition and Results of Operations; Business; Management; Certain Transactions; Principal Stockholders; Shares Eligible for Future Sale; Description of Capital Stock; Financial Statements 12.
-Disclosure of Commission Position on Indemnification for Securities Act N-+ 71:1- Liabilities NOT APPLICABLE
+Information with Respect to Registrant Prospectus Summary; The Company; Risk Factors; Company History, the Reorganization and Prior S Corporation Status; Dividend Policy; Capitalization; Selected Financial Data; Selected Pro Forma Financial Data; Management's Discussion and Analysis of Financial Condition and Results of Operations; Business; Management; Certain Transactions; Principal Shareholders; Description of Certain Indebtedness; Shares Eligible for Future Sale; Description of Capital Stock; Financial Statements 12.
+Disclosure of Commission Position on Indemnification for Securities Act Liabilities Not Applicable